SHARE

 Master nodes are the brains of the Kubernetes system.
 Master nodes allow users to define aspects of the system, such as pods, configuration, deployments, and other factors for Kubernetes to maintain.

-The cluster’s front end, the kube-apiserver receives requests from users, management devices, and command-line interfaces.
+• Kube-apiserver: The cluster’s front end, the kube-apiserver receives requests from users, management devices, and command-line interfaces.

-Accessible only from the API server, etcd acts as backup storage for all cluster data.
+• Etcd: Accessible only from the API server, etcd acts as backup storage for all cluster data.

-Kube-controller-manager runs controller processes, with each controller as a separate process performing a single, specific function.
+• Kube-controller-manager: Kube-controller-manager runs controller processes, with each controller as a separate process performing a single, specific function.

 Every Kubernetes cluster contains at least one worker node, so that applications always remain accessible, even when a node fails.
 Every worker node in the cluster contains the following:

-Container runtimes are ready-to-use software packages containing everything the node needs to run an application.
+• Container runtime: Container runtimes are ready-to-use software packages containing everything the node needs to run an application.
 This includes the code and any required runtime, application and system libraries, and default values for essential settings.
 Third-party plugins (such as Docker) are usually added to help perform this function.

 Essentially, single containers composed of microservices code are grouped into individual pods.
 The master node schedules the pod to a worker node, coordinating with the container runtime to facilitate launch.
-In the event that a pod fails, it is discarded, and a replica pod is created.
+If a pod fails, it is discarded, and a replica pod is created.
 The replica pod is identical to the original, other than the fact that it includes a different set of IPs.
 But while this allows for significant flexibility, it also creates potential problems, including processing issues and IP churn, potentially impacting the reliability of the containerization.
 Kubernetes services provide the solution.

 Kubernetes Services

-Much like how a living body will replicate cells as old ones die off, Kubernetes services are designed to discover and terminate failed pods, while creating new, functionally identical pods to take their place.
+Much like how a living body will replicate cells as old ones die off, Kubernetes services are designed to discover and terminate failed pods, creating new, functionally identical pods to take their place.
 To do this, it uses key-value pairs known as labels and selectors.
 These work together, allowing the service to automatically identify pods with labels that match selectors.
-By comparing the observed state against the desired state in the manifest file, Kubernetes is able to maintain or scale the current system.
+By comparing the observed state against the desired state in the manifest file, Kubernetes can maintain or scale the current system.
 Kubernetes runs constant checks, or control loops, making changes where necessary to bring everything in line with the user-defined paradigm.
-Kubernetes services provide stable IP addresses, DNS names, and ports, so that even while containers are being added or removed, overall network information remains unaffected.
+Kubernetes services provide stable IP addresses, DNS names, and ports so that even while containers are being added or removed, overall network information remains unaffected.

 Kubernetes in the Cloud

-As previously stated, Kubernetes is designed to allow for effective containerization regardless of environment.
+As previously stated, Kubernetes is designed to allow for effective containerization regardless of the environment.
 However third-party cloud platforms can make it difficult for Kubernetes to retrieve the information it needs about nodes within the cluster.
 With each cloud provider approaching operational implementation differently, Kubernetes requires an all-purpose solution.

 Kubernetes cloud controller manager (CCM) is a background program that embeds cloud-specific control logic, making it possible for users to link their clusters into a cloud provider’s API.
 Using a plugin-mechanism structure, CCM allows for the full range of cloud providers to integrate with Kubernetes.